vlad-terin/mcp-remote-macos-use/README.md

 # MCP Server - Vnc MacOs Use
-Remote control any macOS machine with LLM without Any Host Setup
+**The only MCP (Model Context Protocol) server that allow LLM to remote control any MacOS machines natively.**

-**Support Any MacOS Version (If apple documentation doesn't lie)** **Apple authentication is hectic, you know them...you only other option is commercial closed-source RealVnc!**
+Support Any MacOS Version (If apple documentation doesn't lie) Apple authentication is hectic, you know them...you only other option is commercial closed-source RealVnc!

-The only MCP (Model Context Protocol) server that remote control MacOS natively via Vnc to Apple Authentication.
-No configuration on MacOs except for enabling sharing.
+**No setup required on MacOs except for enabling sharing.**

 ## Why so Critical
 - You can use any LLM with this MCP server.
 You don't have to stick to Claude computer-use.
-- No Host setup at all!
+- No setup required on MacOs machines at all!
 As long as Screen Sharing is enabled, you can control any Mac machine using LLM.
-All current computer-use variants requires running a python app in the background.
+All current computer-use variants (including OOTB) requires running a python app in the background.
 Hectic!
+- Use great Claude Desktop as UI!
+(You typically found a just-okay python UI in other projects)

 ## Features